POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, you can close the hdf5 file, which is recommended to ensure that all
-your changes on the `PSyGrid` object is safely written into the file.
+your changes on the :samp:`PSyGrid` object is safely written into the file.

 .. code-block:: python

     mygrid.close()

-This is done as well, in the case you call the destructor of the `PSyGrid`
+This is done as well, in the case you call the destructor of the
-object.
+:samp:`PSyGrid` object.

 .. code-block:: python

     del mygrid

-The code summary of the `PSyGrid` object can be found at the
+The code summary of the :samp:`PSyGrid` object can be found at the
 :py:class:`~posydon.grids.psygrid` reference page.